 Location: Washington, District of Columbia, United States

-The National Endowment for Democracy (NED), a federally funded, private, nonprofit grant making organization that works to support freedom around the world, seeks program staff for the Eurasia Regional Programs department.
-The position, is assistant program officer, and is based in Washington, D.C.
+The National Endowment for Democracy (NED), a federally funded, private, nonprofit grantmaking organization that works to support freedom around the world, seeks an assistant program officer (APO) for the Latin America and the Caribbean (LAC) Regional Programs department.
+The position is based in Washington, D.C.

-Programs staff provides strategic and programmatic guidance to NED grantees in Russia, including assisting them with program development and design, offering creative solutions to political and technical challenges, providing administrative advice, and facilitating contact with like-minded organizations throughout the region.
+Program staff provides strategic and programmatic guidance to NED grantees in the LAC region, including assisting them with program development and design, offering creative solutions to political and technical challenges, providing administrative advice, and facilitating contact with like-minded organizations throughout the region.

 - Work closely and flexibly with a diverse range of activists in media, human rights, rule of law, conflict resolution, civic education, and other areas.

-- Monitor political developments in Eurasia region to inform NED strategies and programming, including reading various US- and regional-based publications, meeting with regional political analysts and other partners, keeping abreast of the changing political environment, and actively coordinating with other Eurasia team members on their country portfolios.
+- Monitor political developments in LAC region to inform NED strategies and programming, including reading various US- and regional-based publications, meeting with regional political analysts and other partners, keeping abreast of the changing political environment, and actively coordinating with other LAC team members on their country portfolios.

 - Oversee the implementation of NED-approved projects, including analysis of quarterly reports, providing feedback on implemented activities, maintaining continuous communication over the grant cycle, and conducting regular field visits.